Beats by Dr. Dre Solo3 Wireless Bluetooth On-Ear Headphones for $100

 Lasdolod Store via Amazon offers its Lasdolod Bluetooth 5.0 Wireless Earbuds for $29.99.
 Coupon code "50TRIGOD" drops the price to $14.99.
 With free shipping, that's $15 off and the lowest price we could find.
 Buy Now

-Phitric Direct via Amazon offers the Phitric Bluetooth 5.0 Noise Cancelling Wireless Earbuds for $31.99.
-Coupon code "P8MROS7B" cuts the price to $19.19.
-With free shipping, that's a buck under our mention from last month, $13 off, and the lowest price we could find.
-Buy Now
+Uniojo via Amazon offers its Uniojo Wireless Bluetooth Earbuds for $49.99.
+Coupon code "AY7A3522" drops that to $20.
+With free shipping, that's tied with our mention from last week at $30 off and the lowest price we could find.

-NationWide Distributors via Rakuten offers the 2nd-Generation Apple AirPods with Charging Case for $157.34.
-Coupon code "NWD24" cuts that to $132.99.
-With free shipping and excluding the mention below, that's the second best price we've ever seen and the best deal now by $12.
-(For further comparison, we saw it for $130 at limited select locations in our mention from five days ago).
 Buy Now

 Stores 123 via Rakuten offers the Tailgaterz Magnetic Screenhouse for $137.39.
 Coupon code "SPORTS20" drops it to $110.34.
 With free shipping, that's the lowest price we could find by $35.